ARMmbed/dapjs/README.md

 The is explicitly not using node.js features not present in browsers (in particular `Buffer` type) so it's easier to refactor it to use different USB/HID providers (WinRT, Chrome Apps etc).

+## Note: running with WebUSB

+Chrome does not attempt to unmount the kernel driver for the device.
+As such, this will _not_ work if the mbed serial driver is installed.
+This has only been tested on Windows 10 and Chrome so far.

 ## Build process

 ```